Superchig/chawk/README.md

 ## Error Messages

-Currently the error messages are very poorly formatted.
+Currently, the error messages are very poorly formatted.

 For example, this line will result in a parsing error, as it has an unnecessary `}` at the end: